Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: The directional regressions and ellipsoids

 Denote by $\hat \pi_w$ the directional hyperplane of regression in the direction $w$.

-\begin{thm} Let the radius vector from the center of masses $C$ in direction $w$ intersect the ellipsoid of concentration \eqref{eq:concentellipsoid} at the point $W$ and let the tangent hyperplane to the ellipsoid of concentration at $W$ be $\pi_W$.
+\begin{thm} Let the radius vector from the center of masses $C$ in direction $w$ intersect the data ellipsoid \eqref{eq:concentellipsoid} at the point $W$ and let the tangent hyperplane to the data ellipsoid at $W$ be $\pi_W$.
 The directional hyperplane of regression in the direction $w$ contains $C$ and is parallel to the tangent hyperplane $\pi_W$. \end{thm}

 \begin{proof} Let us use the formula \eqref{eq:pmidirect} and calculate the gradient of $J^w_{\pi}$ with respect to the normal vector $n$.
 We get

 where $\alpha, \beta$ are some scalars and $\alpha\ne 0$.
 Since $\mathbf{n}$ is a unit vector, i.e. $g(\mathbf{n})=\langle\mathbf{n},\mathbf{n}\rangle-1=0$, in order to find the directional hyperplane of regression, we need to find the conditional extremum.
 Let us denote by $\mu$ the Lagrange multiplier.
 Thus,